dcm2192/p8105_final_proj/p8105_final_proj.md

 - November 21st - 25th: Create visualizations in a flexdashboard using
   plotly, report exploratory analyses
 - December 3rd/4th: Write a detailed report of project
-- December 5th/6th: Film a 2 minute screencast to walkthrough the webpage
+- December 5th/6th: Film a 2 minute screencast to walk through the webpage
-- December 7th: Written report of detailed project description, webpage, screencast
+- December 7th: Written report of detailed project description, webpage, screen cast